Frequently Asked Questions

 How much do you give to charity?

-It has varied from one year to the next, but our goal is to give at least 25% of our combined income, which we easily surpassed in 2024.
-With our income shrinking as we move out of regular work in 2026 we will move instead to giving a portion of our wealth rather than our income, whichever turns out to be greater.
-Jon has committed to 2%.
-Emelie has not made a numerical commitment at the time of writing.
+It has varied from one year to the next, but our goal is to give at least 20% of our combined income, which we easily surpassed in 2024 with a total of about AUD48,000.
+With our income shrinking as we move out of regular work in 2026 we will move instead to giving 2% of our wealth rather than our income, whichever turns out to be greater.

 How can you afford to give so much away?